-See the Local Government Solar Toolkit and Workbook (Grow Solar: 2017) for rooftop solar planning, zoning and permitting resources pertinent to Minnesota.
-See also codes, standards, and guides and checklists for streamlining permit applications, reviews and inspections from the SunShot Initiative at the US Dept. of Energy's Solar Energy Resource Center.
+See codes, standards, and guides and checklists for streamlining permit applications, reviews and inspections from the SunShot Initiative at the US Dept. of Energy's Solar Energy Resource Center.
 Criteria for a better permitting process include: posting permitting requirements online and allowing fast (1-3 days) online permit processing; cost-based permitting fees; allow state licensures for installers; narrow inspection appointment window for one inspection.
-A simple summary of planning, process and financing improvements a city can take was prepared by the National Association of Regional Councils.

 Data from the Minnesota Solar Suitability Analysis (2014) allows a city to assess its solar resource - document it's "proven solar reserves" (akin to oil and gas reserves) - to help shape zoning policies and focus economic development opportunities.
 Also view existing solar installations and other features on this web site by clicking the layers button.

-Become a SolSmart-certified city; complete 1 Star guidance plus work with surrounding communities to use the same solar permit guidelines and fee structure.
+Become a SolSmart-designated community; work with surrounding communities to use the same solar permit guidelines and fee structure.

 Who's doing it

 Date of last report update:

 In 2019, Burnsville was award the bronze-level SolSmart designation.
 Solar panels are allowed by ordinance and Burnsville has a permit checklist, ordinance fact sheet, and inspection checklist to help facilitate the installation of solar panels.